SEC halts trade in Cynk over possible stock manipulation

 The SEC has suspended trading in more than 1,300 micro-cap stocks since May 2012, said Eric Bustillo, regional director of the SEC’s Miami Regional Office, who declined to comment specifically on the Cynk suspension.

+He said since last year, the SEC has been “placing significant emphasis and resources” on micro-caps as it is “an area that we have seen significant fraud in.”

-Additional reporting by Chuck Mikolajczak in New York, Alexandra Alper in Mexico City, Sarah N. Lynch in Washington D.C., Mike McDonald in Guatemala and Jose Sanchez in Belize City; Editing by Bernadette Baum, Dan Burns and David Gregorio
+Additional reporting by Chuck Mikolajczak in New York, Alexandra Alper in Mexico City and Sarah N. Lynch in Washington D.C.; Editing by Bernadette Baum, Dan Burns and David Gregorio